 This feature allows you to send a data transmission, which identifies the radio sending the emergency, to the dispatcher.

-Note: Emergency button press timer by default is set to 1 second.
-This timer is programmable from 0-6 seconds by a qualified technician.
+The default timer of Emergency button press to activate Emergency is 50 milliseconds.
+This timer is programmable from 50 - 6200 milliseconds by a qualified technician.

 Press the preprogrammed Emergency button.

 One of the following scenarios occurs: